 The Concept: Create more awesome content in the form of an ad

-The digital team was approached with a simple and relatable concept for a TV spot: an old-school mobster is angered at his subordinate, Bobby, for spoiling Orange is the New Black.
+The digital team was approached with a simple concept for a TV spot: an old-school mobster is angered at his subordinate, Bobby, for spoiling Orange is the New Black.
 In gripping cinematic fashion, he pours honey over Bobby (dubbed “The Rat”) and gives the audiences a choice: either push him into a pit of rats or let him go free.
 Not only can the viewers choose Bobby’s fate (thereby seeing their choice through to fruition), but they can also see if they shared the popular opinion.
 Easy enough, right?
 Famous last words.

 And that was how the “Decision Portal” was born.